 To get deeper insight into the symmetries of the phonon modes we performed angle-dependent polarized Raman spectroscopy, which allows to correlate the linear polarization in excitation (polarizer) and detection (analyzer) with the orientation of the 2D lattice under investigation.
-Here the rotation of the linearly polarized light in the combined excitation/detection path (see Experimental Methods in Supporting Information) with a $\lambda/2$ wave plate by an angle of $\theta/2$ is equivalent to the rotation of the sample reference frame by an angle θ to the reference frame of the linear polarizers.
-Therefore we can interpret the data as if the orientation of the linear polarizer, which are parallel (polarized) or orthogonal (depolarized), is rotated with respect to the sample.^[46] Such investigation of the Raman modes with well-defined light polarization with respect to the lattice orientation of the sample provides detailed insight into the underlying symmetries of the phonon bands and the directionality of the vibrations in the ionic octahedra lattice.
+Here the rotation of the linearly polarized light in the combined excitation/detection path (see Experimental Methods in SI) with a $\lambda/2$ wave plate by an angle of $\theta/2$ is equivalent to the rotation of the sample reference frame by an angle θ to the reference frame of the linear polarizers.
+Therefore we can interpret the data as if the orientation of the linear polarizers, which are parallel (polarized) or orthogonal (depolarized), is rotated with respect sample.
+[46] Such investigation of the Raman modes with well-defined light polarization with respect to the lattice orientation of the sample provides detailed insight into the underlying symmetries of the phonon bands and the directionality of the vibrations in the ionic octahedra lattice.

-However, before we present such analysis in detail for the 2L-BA and 1L-BA structures, we will discuss our angledependent Raman results of the 3D crystals, that due to the (111) surface facet does not provide octahedra lattice planes at orthogonal angles to the light polarization or pointing vector.
+However, before we present such analysis in detail for the 2L-BA and 1L-BA structures, we will discuss our angle-dependent Raman results of the 3D crystals, that due to the (111) surface facet does not provide octahedra lattice plane at orthogonal angles to the light polarization or pointing vector.

 Figure 3a shows the view on one octahedra lattice plane of the 3D structure from the diagonal direction that corresponds to the exposed (111) surface plane.
-We note that this geometry does not allow a straightforward assignment of phonon symmetries, because the light polarization is diagonal to the inplane and out-of-plane components in the octahedra lattice.
-Nevertheless, we observe an angle dependence of the Raman intensity for some modes, in particular for the low-frequency modes at 18, 29, 40, and 45 cm-1 at low temperature in both polarized and depolarized measurements.
+We note that this geometry does not allow a straightforward assignment of phonon symmetries, because the light polarization is diagonal to the in-plane and out-of-plane components in the octahedra lattice.
+Nevertheless, we observe an angle-dependence of the Raman intensity for some modes, in particular for the low-frequency modes at 18, 29, 40 and 45 cm-1 at low temperature in both polarized and depolarized measurements.
 This illustrates that the relative intensity of Raman-active modes measured from single crystals can strongly depend on the experimental configuration.
-The other modes that we observe at 73 and 140 cm-1 have roughly constant intensity regardless of the
+The other modes that we observe at 73 and 140 cm-1 have roughly constant intensity regardless of the rotation angle of the polarization, and the LO phonon mode at 180 cm-1 manifests an angle dependence only in depolarized measurements.
+We present a symmetry analysis based on the Raman tensor in such a rotated system in Section 5.2 in the SI.